Online Registration

 Dear Eagan High School Student and Parent(s)/Guardian(s),

 Congratulations!
 You are among the most fortunate students in the state of Minnesota: You are an Eagan High School Wildcat!
 Because of this, you will have an opportunity to choose from a wide variety of excellent courses taught by some of the best teachers in the state at one of its finest award winning high schools.
-We build relationships with students and connect with student learning face-to-face and virtually as needed, especially this year!
+We build relationships with students and connect with student learning face-to-face and support learning in person every day.
 Eagan High School was specifically designed to utilize technology to enhance education.
-Our courses help you learn about technology with technology, making EHS a much studied and frequently copied model for schools of the future.
-We are a leading school in ACT and MCA test scores, Advanced Placement scores and College in the Schools success with University of Minnsota credits.
+Our courses help you learn about technology, with technology, making EHS a much studied and frequently copied model for schools of the future.
+We are a leading school in ACT and MCA test scores, Advanced Placement scores and College in the Schools success with University of Minnesota credits.
 The highest high school rankings have been awarded to EHS through The US Department of Education, Newsweek, U.S. News and the Washington Post.

 Once you have made your preliminary course selections, we suggest you follow-up with your Counselor to make sure your plan meets the state’s graduation requirements, as well as your own personal goals.
 It’s important you know that we sincerely care about you and your success during and after your career at Eagan High School.
-We strive to give each student our time and attention in order to ensure an excellent academic year and a strong pathway to the future..
+We strive to give each student our time and attention in order to ensure an excellent academic year and a strong pathway to the future.
+We believe in you!

 We make critical decisions about next year’s faculty placement, room utilization, and funding allocations based on your registration.
 So please, take extra care to choose wisely!